qrthey/fpjs/README.md

 ### findFirst

-*findFirst* takes a predicate, ie. a function that returns either true or false, and an array with items.
+*findFirst* takes a predicate, i.e. a function that returns either true or false, and an array with items.
 It returns the first item in the array for which the predicate returns true.